* Scroll to the bottom to watch a TV interview offering a summary of this post.

 So the next summer, I decided NOT to take the kids to classes all over town and NOT to invite the whole neighborhood over for classes.
 Instead, the kids and I came up with our own plan for the “Loosli Learning Adventures Camp” that lasted throughout June and the parts of July and August when we weren’t traveling.

 Together, we brainstormed a list of things that would be good to do each day to keep our bodies and brains active and our house clean.
 Then we brainstormed a “bucket list” of fun activities we’d like to do together.
 We ended up with a good list of six “MUST-DO ACTIVITIES” that the kids agreed to complete individually each day (usually in the morning) and a list of ideas for exciting group activities (or “DAILY ADVENTURES”) that we’d chip away at (usually in the afternoon).

 Our Loosli Learning Adventures Camp worked so well that we continued the same plan (with tweaks here and there) every summer until the kids got summer jobs when they were 16.
 And since I first wrote this post about our family summer camp back in 2009, thousands of families around the world have created their own family summer camps based on the simple but powerful ideas in this post.

 Following are some details on how we did our Loosli Learning Adventures Camp every summer:

 DAILY “MUST-DO” DAILY ACTIVITIES:

-Each morning, we got up whenever we woke up (usually by around 7:30), had a leisurely breakfast that finished by around 8:30, and then did our individual activities for a couple hours until lunchtime (they did their stuff on their list and I got a couple hours of computer work done – with a few interruptions here and there – but they became quite self-directed after the first few days).
+Each morning, we got up whenever we woke up (usually by around 7:30 or 8), had a leisurely breakfast that finished by around 8:30, and then did our individual activities for a couple hours until lunchtime (they did their stuff on their list and I got a couple hours of computer work done – with a few interruptions here and there – but they became quite self-directed after the first few days).